punitarani/cinco/README.md

 ## License & Credits

 Cinco is a fork of Pickle Glass and incorporates their translucent UI approach.
 See `LICENSE` for details and upstream credits.

-Built with ❤️ for the hackathon.
 Want the project spec and developer roadmap?
 Check `PROJECT.md`.

+Built with ❤️ at the OpenAI GPT-5 hackathon.